By: Dr. Noelle Sterne

 Whether you’re a novelist, poet, essayist, or short story creator, watch out for the equivalents of Starbucks’ CDs, mugs, and sandwich wraps.

-- Faithful contributions to critique groups, message boards, chat rooms, or forums?
+- Your faithful, regular contributions to critique groups, message boards, chatrooms, and forums?

-- Long, thoughtful comments in online newsletters and articles?
+- Creating long, thoughtful comments in online newsletters and articles?

-- Daily exchanges of chummy emails with writing friends?
+- Your daily exchanges of chummy emails with writing friends?

 - Your incessant texts with fellow writers (“I did twenty-four words today!”).

-Fine.
-But watch out.
-These activities can fool you into thinking you’re writing.
-They produce the illusion of writing.
-You know at the end of the day, despite small satisfactions and colleagues’ back-patting accolades, that you’ve been prancing along the beach instead of plunging into the sea of your real writing.
+Watch out.
+These activities can fool you into thinking you’re writing when they only produce the illusion of writing.
+At the end of the day, despite small satisfactions and colleagues’ back-patting accolades, you know that you’ve been prancing along the beach instead of plunging into the sea of your actual writing.

-But, as Kleber observes, “If we start working on that new idea, undoubtedly we’ll reach a point where we have problems.
-And then, the argument goes, we’ll get distracted by another new idea, and another, and we’ll never finish anything.”
+But, as Klieber observes, “If we start working on that new idea, undoubtedly we’ll reach a point where we have problems.
+And then, the argument goes, we’ll get distracted by another new idea, and another, and we’ll never finish anything”

-Kleber makes a point for at least starting a relationship with the new idea, even for a little while, but I see a significant danger: We may be too tempted to abandon the current project like used coffee grounds, no matter how much we earlier savored it.
+Dori makes a point for at least starting a relationship with the new idea, even for a little while.
+Still, I see a significant danger: We may be sucked into continuing the new project and abandoning the current one like used coffee grounds, no matter how much we earlier savored it.

 Our Writer’s Retraining

-Like Schultz’s retraining, meant to energize and transform, the writing project list technique aims to restore your enthusiasm and reclaim your sense of order, priority, and control.
-The list channels your creativity in the writing itself and leads to the elation of completed projects.
+Like Schultz’s employee retraining, meant to energize and transform, my list of writing projects aims to restore your enthusiasm and reclaim your sense of order, priority, and control.
+The list channels your creativity back to the writing itself and leads to the delight of completed projects.